In order to receive Unemployment Benefit II, applicants need to satisfy the following criteria:

 If you have employees who are currently experiencing a loss of work or pay, you can apply for the short-time work allowance on their behalf.

-In addition to the short-time work allowance, your employees can also submit their own applications to receive Unemployment Benefit II, housing benefit and other social security benefits.
-Employers are likewise able to apply for benefits
+In addition to the short-time work allowance, your employees can also submit their own applications to receive citizen´s benefit, housing benefit and other social security benefits.
+Employers are likewise able to apply for benefits.

-If the first member of your benefits community is in possession of available assets exceeding EUR 60,000, your benefits community is not entitled to claim Unemployment Benefit II.
-An upper limit of EUR 30,000 applies for each additional member.
+If the first member of your benefits community is in possession of available assets exceeding EUR 40,000, your benefits community is not entitled to claim citizen´s benefit.
+An upper limit of EUR 15,000 applies for each additional member.

 As owner-occupied residential properties are not considered available assets, they are not accounted for as considerable assets.